joshfrench/om-wiki-fork/Cursors.md

 ## Making changes via cursors

 Cursors can propagate changes back to the original atom.
-For that purpose, `transact!` call is used:
+For that purpose, `transact!` calls are used:

 ```clj
 (def state (atom {:click-counter [0]}))